 Please have some self-respect and never wear a POLITE motorcycle vest.

 When you wear a POLITE vest, what are you trying to do?
 Are you trying to look like a police officer?
-Why?
-So the car you just passed can do what?
-Er, not overtake you?
+If so, why?

 I have absolutely no idea why people wear these and what they are trying to achieve.

-The only road users that I think could get away with wearing one of these are horse riders.
-And that’s just to potentially help them scare other road users into doing the thing they should be doing when they see a horse: slowing down.
+The only road users that I think could get away with wearing one of these are horseriders.
+And that’s just to potentially help them scare other road users into doing the thing they should be doing when they see a horse:

 Do I have to wear hi-viz in France?